What is Plantar Fasciitis?

 - Gently pull down on your toes to stretch the top part of your foot.
 Hold for 30 -45 seconds then slowly release.

 - Gently push your toes backwards to stretch the arch and pad of the foot.
 Hold for 30-45 seconds then slowly release.

 - Repeat b. and c. sequence 10 times.

-- Use a foot massage roller to stretch the bottom of your foot.
-This can be found in running stores, on Amazon or Dicks Sporting Goods.
+- Use a foot massage roller, tennis ball or any hard ball to stretch the bottom of your foot.

 - Standing or sitting - place the roller under your arch.
 Make sure your knee is facing straight.
 Gently press your foot into the roller, making sure to have equal pressure from the left side to the right side of the foot.